devastator99/socratic-ui/project/README.md

 ## Project Overview

 Quill is an intelligent learning platform that combines the power of AI with an intuitive mobile interface.
-Built with React Native (Expo) and Python, it offers a seamless experience for document analysis, interactive learning, and knowledge sharing.
+Built with React Native (Expo) for the frontend and Python for the backend, it offers a seamless experience for document analysis, interactive learning, and knowledge sharing.

 ## Key Features